Bipolar Depression Symptoms

 People with untreated or under-treated bipolar disorder will often cycle between these two types of mood — depression and mania (or hypomania, in bipolar II disorder).
 Effective treatment helps reduce the likelihood of cycling and helps even out the hills and valleys of a person with bipolar disorder’s life.

 Most people with bipolar disorder will experience a cycle of depression.
-How deep or long that depressive cycle is depends on the person, their personality and resilience, the kind of treatment they’re undergoing (if the person is in treatment), their genetics and biological makeup, stress levels, and social and environmental factors.
-There is no quick cure or overnight treatment for bipolar depression.
+How deep or long that depressive cycle is depends on the person, their personality and resilience, the kind of treatment they’re undergoing (if the person is in treatment), their genetics and biological makeup, their stress levels, and social and environmental factors.
+There is no quick cure or simple, one-size-fits-all treatment for bipolar depression.
 Just like clinical depression, bipolar depression treatment takes time and concerted effort.

 Symptoms of Bipolar Depression